Understanding Food Packaging Symbols

 The downside of fresh food is that it has a shorter shelf life so any fresh food must be clearly date stamped.
 Freshness dates are used on packaging for two reasons; safety and quality.
 Use By dates ensure food is safe to eat, whilst Best Before dates ensure food tastes its best.

-Why are Use By Dates so important?
+Use By Dates

 It's also important to remember that use by dates are only valid if the fresh food is kept under the recommended conditions.
 Bacteria can breed quickly on a warm day, which is why you'll see guidance such as, "refrigerate when opened".